platyplus/platyplus/devtools/cli/README.md

 ```
 Commands :
-  pdt skaffold <project>                              Runs skaffold for the given project
+  platy skaffold <project>                              Runs skaffold for the given project
-  pdt package create <name> <dirname> [description]   Creates a Typescript package boilerplate
+  platy package create <name> <dirname> [description]   Creates a Typescript package boilerplate
-  pdt sync                                            Generates the files required by all the services.
+  platy sync                                            Generates the files required by all the services.
                                                       Overrides them if they already exist
 Options :
   --help     Prints help  [boolean]